ScottW514/terraform-provider-datapower/docs/resources/tam.md

 - `tam_version` (String) <p>Select the Access Manager client version to use.
 The default value is Default.</p>
   - CLI Alias: `tam-version`
   - Choices: `default`, `v70`, `v801`, `v901`, `v903`, `v1005`
-- `tamaz_replicas` (Attributes List) <p>Replicas indicate the network location of remote authorization servers.
-You must configure at least one replica.
-You can configure additional replicas for failover purposes.</p><p><b>Note:</b> If you uploaded a file that was created previously, it must define at least one replica.</p>
-  - CLI Alias: `replica` (see [below for nested schema](#nestedatt--tamaz_replicas))
-- `tamras_trace` (Attributes) <p>Trace logging is a useful debugging tool.
-By default, trace logging is not enabled.
-Trace logging collects large amounts of data in a short amount of time and might result in a significant performance degradation.
-Enable trace logging only at the direction of IBM Support.</p><p>When enabled, the DataPower Gateway creates two trace files for each library.
-The DataPower Gateway writes the files cyclically.
-Double the size of the files to obtain the total allowable file size.</p>
-  - CLI Alias: `tam-ras-trace` (see [below for nested schema](#nestedatt--tamras_trace))
 - `use_local_mode` (Boolean) Select whether to create a local copy of the policy database.
 Set this property to cache the policy database locally instead of accessing the remote policy server.
 This property must match the behavior defined in the configuration files for the Access Manager client.
   - CLI Alias: `use-local-mode`
   - Default value: `false`